A common question among many prospective guitarists is “what’s the difference between classical and acoustic guitar?

 Is it physically possible to play these styles on each type of instrument?
 Absolutely!
 However, you may find the differences in technique and playing style to not suit the vibe–or accurately reproduce the timbre–of your favorite songs unless they’re played on the appropriate instrument.

-• Strum or pluck closer to the bridge for a tight and bright sound
+- Closer to the bridge for a tight and bright sound

-• Strum or pluck near the beginning of the sound hole (closer to the bridge side) for a standard, natural, and even sound
+- Near the beginning of the sound hole (closer to the bridge side) for a standard, natural, and even sound

-• Strum or pluck close to or even over the fretboard to project a mellow, luscious resonance.
+- Close to to or even over the fretboard to project a mellow, luscious resonance.

 Due to the larger body shape of the steel string acoustic guitars, the volume of sound produced on acoustic guitars is usually louder when compared to classical guitars.

 Guitar luthiers have continued to innovate ways to enhance the natural projection of acoustic instruments.
 Classical and flamenco luthiers such as Manuel Contreras, Jose Ramirez, Robert Ruck, and Mathias Dammann led such innovation in the 20th century with the innovative double tops, “dolble tapa” (slightly different nomenclature, actually meaning double back), resonators, side monitor sound holes, and other guitar construction methodologies.

 Note: The type of wood used in construction of a classical or acoustic guitar also profoundly affects both the natural timbre and volume an instrument produces.

 4. Classical Guitar Vs Acoustic Guitar: Playing Style Differences

 Acoustics guitarists may put the guitar on the left leg as well, but will more often place it on the right leg.
 The guitar is kept more even, not intentionally elevated as it is for the standard for classical.